I’m going to propose two radical hypotheses:

 - dust plays a significant role in global temperature moderation

 - interglacial (warm) periods are far shorter than glacials, and always end with a slight upturn before the slow freeze begins

 If you don’t think dust doesn’t affect climate change, then perhaps you didn’t read the IPCC reports.
-They’re chock full of references to various kinds of dust, although once again, they mainly focus on “land aersols” while ignoring the far less concentrated but globally more significant space dust that has clearly presented itself as a precursor if not causative agent ending our planet’s glacial periods.
+They’re chock full of references to various kinds of dust, although once again, they mainly focus on “land aersols” while ignoring the far less locally concentrated but globally more plentiful and therefore significant space dust that has clearly presented itself as a precursor if not causative agent ending our planet’s glacial periods.

 Food for thought, people!

 And one last word on dust and soot, this time coming from the global warming/climate change alarmists themselves, who reported just today (in a 12/30/2019 update), “the fires in Australia are creating “their own weather.”

 So?
 The Vehicle Assembly Building in Cape Canaveral is so big it generates its own weather, too.

 It appears the alarmists are trying to say wildfires — created by nature — can change the weather…

 TRUE!
 And we’ve known for at least forty years that SOOT plays a far greater role in the heating and cooling of a planet than people might imagine.
 Consider this quote from NASA’s Earth Observatory:

 Therefore, a heavy influx of aerosol pollutants, like the plume from Mount Pinatubo, will remain in the stratosphere for years until the processes of chemical reactions and atmospheric circulation can filter them out.
 In the case of Mount Pinatubo, the result was a measurable cooling of the Earth’s surface for a period of almost two years.